htbkoo/HttpsAuthenticationCookiesSpike/README.md

-# AnalyticsAndAdsSpike
+# HttpsAuthenticationCookiesSpike
-A small project to spike the usage of Google Analytics and AdsSense
+A small project to spike the usage of HTTPS / authentication / cookies